aws-samples/amazon-sagemaker-entrypoint-utilities/examples/01-sklearn-cluster/README.md

 You'll need to activate your Python virtual environment, then run the quick starts.

-Once again, to run `train.py` on SageMaker container (whether as the SageMaker local mode, or as a SageMaker training jobs), please refer to the SageMaker SDK documentations and examples.
+Once again, to run `train.py` on a SageMaker container (whether as the SageMaker local mode, or as a SageMaker training jobs), please refer to the SageMaker SDK documentation and examples.

 ## Quick-start `train-kmeans.sh`